DanaAlamri/Cybersecurity-Portfolio/README.md

 ---

 ## 🔘 About Me

-I'm Dana Alamri  , Cybersecurity student and Co-op trainee with a strong interest in defensive security and security operations.
+I'm Dana Alamri Cybersecurity student and Co-op trainee with a strong interest in defensive security, risk-based decision making, and secure system design.

-I focus on building a solid understanding of how security controls, detection logic, and risk-based decisions work in real environments.
+I focus on building a solid understanding of how security controls, detection mechanisms, and risk management practices operate in real environments, and how technical findings translate into business and compliance decisions.

-My background combines academic study with hands-on labs, vulnerability analysis, and SOC-style investigations, with an emphasis on structured thinking and continuous learning.
+My background combines academic study with hands-on labs, vulnerability analysis, and security investigations, with an emphasis on structured thinking, documentation, and aligning security outcomes with organizational risk.

 ---

-##  🔴Areas of Interest
+## 🔴 Areas of Interest

-- Security Operations Center (SOC)
+Defensive Security & Blue Teaming

-- Incident Response & Threat Investigation
+Incident Response & Threat Investigation

-- Vulnerability Management & Risk Analysis
+Vulnerability Management & Risk Analysis

+Security Controls & Control Effectiveness

-- Detection Engineering Fundamentals
+Detection Engineering Fundamentals

+Governance, Risk, and Compliance (GRC) Foundations

-- Secure and Privacy-Aware Systems
+Secure and Privacy-Aware Systems
-- Cybersecurity Fundamentals (Networking, OS, Logging)

 ---

 ## 📤 Currently Working On

-- Documenting SOC investigation workflows and case studies
+Documenting security workflows and investigation case studies

-- Expanding vulnerability management analysis and remediation strategies
+Expanding vulnerability analysis with risk and remediation prioritization

-- Building foundations in detection engineering
+Building technical foundations that support future GRC and risk roles

-- Developing my graduation project with a focus on security and privacy considerations
+Developing my graduation project with a focus on security, privacy, and risk considerations

 ---